Dalphs/BlackJack/README.md

 * Determining a winner

-* Starting a new game when the current game is finished

 * Using CSS when displaying the winner

-* Showing the dealers and players points
+* Showing the players points

 ## Began and still need to finish code for......

 * Multiplayer

+* Showing the dealers points

+* Betting for the player

+* Starting a new game when the current game is finished

 ## Things i want to implement......

 * Add delay when dealing cards and announcing winner

 * Showing statistics of the session played

-* Betting for the player

 * Splitting and doubling